Get Funding for Your Digitalization

 - Have employed at least three Singapore Citizens (SCs) or Permanent Residents (PRs) every month over the qualifying period; and - Have not been previously qualified for SFEC; and -Are not in default of their SDL contributions during the qualifying period and do not have an inactive ACRA status during qualification. |

-From 1 April 2023, SMEs can receive up to 50% support for EDG.
+From 1 April 2023, SMEs can receive up to 50% support via EDG.

-As of 30 December 2020, Overseas Marketing Presence (OMP) will be supported under the Market Readiness Assistance Grant (MRA).
+As of 30 December 2020, the Overseas Marketing Presence (OMP) will be supported under the Market Readiness Assistance Grant (MRA).
 Please refer here for more details.

 Note: There are no pre-approved vendors for the EDG.